bela-varga/short-writing-sorter/README.md

 ## Wishlist / ToDo list

+- add functionality to point out duplicate items
+- add functionality to search all texts for a tag
+- add functionality to search all texts for a category
+- update searching by tags to search all texts for multiple tags
+- update searching by tags to be able to search all texts that does not have a tag
+- add functionality to show texts that are very similar (for example 5 words are the same from 6 words)
+- create basic look for the app
+- do some refactoring for App.tsx
+- do some refactoring for ShortWritingManager
 - upgrade: button that copies json to clipboard on click
 - change json version variable from number to version string
+- maybe: try this with Svelte